Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/content/reboot.md

 ## Native font stack

-The default web fonts (Helvetica Neue, Helvetica, and Arial) have been dropped in Bootstrap 4 and replaced with a "native font stack" for optimum text rendering on every device and OS.
+The default web fonts (Helvetica Neue, Helvetica, and Arial) have been dropped in Boosted 4 and replaced with a "native font stack" for optimum text rendering on every device and OS.
 Read more about [native font stacks in this *Smashing Magazine* article](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/).

 {% highlight sass %}
 $font-family-sans-serif: